 Second, stitch to the lining fabric(with top fold-over-lip already applied), closing three of the four sides.
 Turn inside-out and press the corners square.

 See the wrong side of the lip fabric (bias cut) waiting to be sewn.
-Here is where the project stands now: machine stitching on all eighteen finished and much handwork remains to be done.

 The top-red lip will fold over and be secured along the top edge (consistent fabric to all), and a snap will be sewn inside the top outside corner.
 The hand work will be slow but without my 'function' machine this will keep me busy for a week if not longer.